heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 ### Rolling back

-If you want to roll back the migration, you can use the following command:
+If you want to roll back the migration, use the following command:

 ```bash
 vendor/bin/contao-console sub2grid:rollback
 ```

-This command will prompt you to choose whether to reset the types of the migrated content elements and/or form fields, whether to reset their customTpl settings that have been overwritten during the migration, and whether to remove previously migrated grid definitions.
+This command will prompt you to choose whether to reset the types of the migrated content elements and/or form fields, whether to reset their `customTpl` settings that have been overwritten during the migration, and whether to remove previously migrated grid definitions.

-To run a full rollback and skip any prompts, you can use the `-n` option:
+To run a full rollback and skip all prompts, provide the `-n` option:

 ```bash
 vendor/bin/contao-console sub2grid:rollback -n